parastyle/DATA-607---Final-Project-/TeamUndies.md

 Analysis (BLS)
 ========================================================

-Separately, in providing a more rounded analysis, what demographic to target in a potential marketing campaign was also analyzed.
+Separately, an analysis was done on potential customers to target in a potential marketing campaign was also provided.
 An ANOVA analysis was also used to determine if there is a difference between the income classes.

 <center>Ho: There is no difference in spend between income classes.
 Ha: There is a difference in spend between income classes.</center>